letelescope/ascom-flat-panel/README.md

 - [Download](https://www.arduino.cc/en/software/) and install the Arduino IDE
 - [Downlaod](https://wiki.seeedstudio.com/Seeeduino-XIAO/#software) and configure the Seeduino XIAO board for the Arduino IDE
+- From the Arduino IDE [download](https://docs.arduino.cc/libraries/adafruit-sleepydog-library/) and install the official Adafruit SleepyDog library.
+This is used to properly handle disconnection.

 ##### Compile and upload the firmware